- Slater International Center

 Find out more about the Wellesley College insurance plan, as well as the dental and vision coverage for students, click here.

-The Massachusetts Qualifying Student Health Insurance Plan (QSHIP) is a law that requires all college students to show proof that they have health insurance coverage while they are attending a higher education institution in the Commonwealth.
-The Wellesley College Student Health Insurance Plan for the year 2012 - 2013 is a Blue Cross Blue Shield PPO and managed by University Health Plans.
+The Massachusetts Student Health Insurance Program Regulation requires all college students to show proof that they have health insurance coverage while they are attending a higher education institution in the Commonwealth.
+The Wellesley College Student Health Insurance Plan for the year 2014 - 2015 is a Blue Cross Blue Shield PPO and managed by University Health Plans.
 Students are required to either waive or enroll in the insurance plan every year.
 International students can only waive the Student Injury and Sickness Insurance Plan if they are covered by an insurance plan of comparable coverage based in the United States.
 International students may not waive the health insurance with coverage from insurance carriers outside the U.S. or with coverage by a foreign National Health Service program.
 Coverage must follow the Massachusetts State Requirements listed below.

 Massachusetts State Requirements